1/4 Zip Pullover Pockets: Chest, Side or No Pocket?

 Before the first sample is made, the pocket specification should be clear enough to avoid guesswork.

 It does not need to be overly complicated.
-But it should answer the most important questions.

 First, confirm the pocket type.